 Treatment Foster Care Oregon (TFCO) was developed as an alternative to institutional, residential, and group care placements for children and youth with severe emotional and behavioral disorders.
 Multiple randomized trials confirm a number of positive results.

-The model is tailored to the unique developmental needs of children across the ages.
-TFCO for Preschoolers (TFCO-P) serves children aged 3-6, TFCO for middle Childhood (TFCO-C) serves children 7-11, and TFCO for Adolescents (TFCO-A) serves youth from the ages of 12-17.
+The model is tailored to the unique developmental needs of children across various ages.
+TFCO for middle Childhood (TFCO-C) serves children 7-11, and TFCO for Adolescents (TFCO-A) serves youth from the ages of 12-17.
 TFCO was formerly known as Multidimensional Treatment Foster Care (MTFC).

 TFCO was developed in 1983 following research trials at Oregon Social Learning Center (OSLC).
 TFC Consultants, Inc. was founded in 2002 and provides guidance, training, and technical assistance to new and existing TFCO programs and helps service providers, policy makers and community leaders resolve issues related to the implementation of evidence-based practices.
 TFCO is currently implemented throughout the United States, Australia, Sweden, Norway, Denmark, The Netherlands, United Kingdom, and New Zealand.